Skip to main content

 17. Mistakes aren’t a problem, they are the solution.

-Failure is a necessary yeast in the dough of progress (stoppp I literally just came up with that).
-In fact, for every lesson learned in this world, someone had to fall flat on their face first.
+For every lesson learned in this world, someone had to fall flat on their face first.
+Mistakes seem to me, the yeast in the dough of progress.
 When we read books, listen to others, or follow formulas, we are able to use other people’s experiences to escape pitfalls in our own lives.
-But did you know there are lessons only you can teach yourself?
+Still, there are lessons only you can teach yourself.

 Less, all you want to be.
-The best version of yourself is an approach not a destination, and the only finish line for self-awareness is death.
-So I’ll tell you this for free, the version of you today is the one that deserves the most love.
+There is no finish line for self-awareness.
+The version of you that deserves the most love is the version you are today.
 You cannot reserve respect, passion, and admiration for your future self as if it isn’t you who will become her.
 (Or him.
-Him.
-I always forget the boys).
+Him).

 So really really loosen up.

-In the past, I’ve been very lost comparing life against time and age.
+In the past, I’ve compared my life incessantly against time and age.
 I had scales, weights, and measuring tapes for my success, their success, my shortcomings, their shortcomings, and everything else in between.
 The spoiler?
 Everyone’s path is uniquely designed and there are no copies.
 No one is behind because everyone is in a different story.

 It is so easy to get lost in the idea of being a main character in a world where nearly everything is digitized and your latest life update is only one network bar away from loading in everyone’s faces.
 But there is nothing to prove.
 To exist is to be worthy.
 The things we do are expressions of worth, not a creation of it.